mdn/content/files/en-us/web/css/display/index.md

 When animating `display` with [CSS animations](/en-US/docs/Web/CSS/CSS_animations), you need to provide the starting `display` value in an explicit starting keyframe (for example using `0%` or `from`).
 See [Using CSS animations](/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations) for an example.

-When animating `display` with transitions, two additional features are needed (see the below links for examples):
+When animating `display` with [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), two additional features are needed (see the below links for examples):

 - [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) is used to provide a set of starting values for properties set on an element that you want to transition from when the element receives its first style update.
-This is needed because, by default, [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions) are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type, to avoid unexpected behavior.
+This is needed because, by default, CSS transitions are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type, to avoid unexpected behavior.
 - [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on `display` when it is transitioned.
-This effectively enables `display` transitions, enabling it to animate.
+This effectively enables `display` transitions.

 ## Accessibility concerns